 Step 1: Research Potential Employers

-Step 3: Apply Online
+Step 3: Search and Apply Online

-Step 4: Network
+Step 4: Network in the Healthcare Community

-Step 5: Follow Up
+Step 5: Follow Up with Employers

-The Application Process
+The Application Process for Caregiver Jobs with Visa Sponsorship

 Step 1: Secure a Job Offer

-Step 2: Employer Petition
+Step 2: Employer Submits a Petition

-Step 3: Visa Application
+Step 3: Apply for the Visa

 Step 4: Medical Examination and Background Check

-Step 5: Travel to the USA
+Step 5: Travel to the U.S. and Begin Work

-Qualifications and Certifications
+Qualifications and Certifications for Caregivers

 Education